Course Materials: FAQs

 When can I buy Course Materials for the next term?

-We switch the current selling term to the next selling term, approximately one month before classes begin.
+We flip the switch to sell next term's course materials on our website approximately one month before classes begin.

 For example: